yasen-yankov/ios-docs/index.md

 <img src="images/chart-overview001.png"/>

-**TKCalendar** is a calendar control that features week, month and year views as well as multiple dates selection and flexible API for customization.
+**Calendar** is a calendar control that features week, month and year views as well as multiple dates selection and flexible API for customization.
 TKCalendar main features include:

 - Week, Month and Year Views.
 - Support for Events - custom or provided by the EventKit.